 My praise endured in the palace, my love among the court.
 His majesty endowed me with peasant serfs and my income was from the granary of the kings estate on each day.

-Among the participants for the funeral of king Thutmosis I would have been three kings including his son Thutmosis II, his daughter Hatschepsut and his grandson Thutmosis III all who more than likely would have judged the merit of Ineni's work for themselves.
-It might appear that at least two of these future kings Hatschepsut and Thutmosis III felt their great ancestor deserved something better.
+Among the participants for the funeral of King Thutmosis I would have been two future kings including his son Thutmosis II and his daughter Hatschepsut who more than likely would have judged the merit of Ineni's work for themselves.
+It might appear that they felt their great ancestor deserved something better.

-Johm Romer's 1974 study of Kv20 showed the differences between the lowest chambers of the tomb in comparison with the upper corridor down to the antechamber, the largest room in the tomb and the only case in the royal tombs in the Valley of kings where the burial chamber is smaller than the antechamber.
+John Romer's 1974 study of Kv20 showed the differences between the lowest chambers of the tomb in comparison with the upper corridor down to the antechamber, the largest room in the tomb and the only case in the royal tombs in the Valley of the Kings where the burial chamber is smaller than the antechamber.
 Romer also noticed the unit of measure for the burial chamber was the same as at Hatschepsut's temple at Deir el Bahari.

 It is not unreasonable to think of Kv60 as the ideally located temporary home of Thutmosis while the workmen were expanding Kv20.
 The tomb is close by and the crudeness of the tombs carving may indicate its presence among the early rooms of the necropolis.

 It is an assumption that upon the death of Hatschepsut that Kv20 would have been filled with the two royal mummies and closed.
 Unknown at which time the burial of King Hatschepsut was dismantled perhaps at the end of the New Kingdom or at the time of removal of Thutmosis I, that is if Thutmosis I actually ended up reburied in Kv20?